eliottjohnson/Obsidian-Vault/Fellowship/Stray Fields/PS Magnetic Shims.md

 * Master thesis interested in **position 16**
     * Ejection site in the LHC chain
     * Configuration having the greatest influence on the magnetic flux at the central orbit $\Rightarrow$ **affecting the central orbit**
-* Shims + ejection vacuum pipe is larger than normal vaccum pipe
+* Shims + ejection vacuum pipe is larger than normal vacuum pipe
     * A thinner figure of eight loop is installed to give more room

 #### Configurations